Classification of Substances

 1. Potassium manganate (VII) solution is a solution formed after dissolving Potassium manganate (VII) crystals/solid in water.

-Potassium manganates (VII) exist in aqueous state after dissolving.
+Potassium manganates (VII) exist in an aqueous state after dissolving.

 Potassium manganate (VII) + Water ->Potassium manganate (VII) solution